rcazzara/seldovia/_people/Raby_Francis_John_Frank.md

 support his large family by bootlegging.
 He was also in heavy debt to Frank Raby, who was having trouble collecting payment.
 One day, Frank spied the IRS boat steaming into Seldovia Bay.
-He ran and told the Father, and together they moved the still into a back room at Frank’s store.
-That’s where it stayed, the debt considered settled.
-Frank later moved this still, or one similar, to his property at Raby’s Spit on the west side of Seldovia Bay" (p182)
+He ran and told the Father, and together they moved the still into a back room at Frankâ€™s store.
+Thatâ€™s where it stayed, the debt considered settled.
+Frank later moved this still, or one similar, to his property at Rabyâ€™s Spit on the west side of Seldovia Bay" (p182)

 In 1948 Frank Raby sued Polar Bar owner Joe Hill to recover possession